PolterZeit/n_queen_problem/README.md

 #### Note:
 Some of the code in this notebook as to not crash with the mandatory assignment, but can be filled out as an exercise.

-Firstly we define the 'magic' function to plot directly in the Notebook.